-The Tucker Foundation will be accepting grant applications from eligible organisations from Monday 21st June to Friday 20th August 2021.
-The application form will be available on this website during this time.
+The Tucker Foundation accepted grant applications from eligible organisations from Monday 21st June to Friday 20th August 2021.

 Applicants will be notified of the outcome of their application in late 2021.
 Grant funding will be disbursed to successful applicants by the end of 2021.

 The next funding round will be in mid 2022.

 The Foundation’s funding has been made available through the estate of the late Albert and Barbara Tucker, as per their wishes.

 Grants of up to $25,000 will be considered.